Wolfgang Amadeus Mozart: 1777–1778: Journey to Paris

 Portrait of the Mozart Family, c.
 1780 (attrib.
 Johann Nepomuk della Croce); the portrait on the wall is of Mozart's mother.

-In August 1777 Mozart resigned his position at Salzburg (Note: Archbishop Colloredo responded to the request by dismissing both Mozart and his father, though the dismissal of the latter was not actually carried out.) and on 23 September ventured out once more in search of employment, with visits to Augsburg, Mannheim, Paris, and Munich.
+In August 1777 Mozart resigned his position at Salzburg (Note: Archbishop Colloredo responded to the request by dismissing both Mozart and his father, though the dismissal of the latter was not actually carried out.) and on 23 September ventured out once more in search of employment, this time accompanied by his mother, with visits to Munich, Augsburg, Mannheim, and Paris.